score-partners/score.partners/process/README.md

 This guide provides a step by step overview of the collaborative development process in SCORE.
 Each step includes examples of a hypothetical use case.

-This process is coordinated and periodically revised by Claus and Boris, WP1.
-All partners are asked to provide iterative feedback.
+NOTE: This process was developed as a draft hypothesis.
+It was not fully implemented and is currently not being used.

 ## About this process